 - Right to ask for a credit score – You may request a credit score from consumer reporting agencies.
 These agencies create scores and distribute scores.
 Credit scores are numerical summaries of your creditworthiness.
 These credit scores are used by mortgage lenders.
 In most cases, you will need to pay a fee to get your credit file.

 - Right to dispute inaccurate or incomplete information – If you find that information inside your file is incomplete or inaccurate; the consumer reporting agency holding your file must investigate.
 There are procedures that must be followed during the dispute period.

 - Corrections and deletions must be made in order to have an accurate file – Inaccurate, incomplete, or unverifiable information must be removed or corrected, usually within 30 days.
 However, a consumer reporting agency may report information as soon as it is verified as correct.

 - Limited access to your file – Only those with a valid need have access to your file.
-Examples of those will a valid need are: insurer, employer, landlord, creditor with application, and other businesses.
-The Fair Credit Reporting Act specifies, those who have a valid need for access.
+Examples of those will a valid need are an insurer, employer, landlord, a creditor with the application, and other businesses.
+The Fair Credit Reporting Act specifies those who have a valid need for access.

 - Consent must be given prior to employers receiving your file – Consumer reporting agencies are not allowed to pass on information about you to your employer or potential employers without your written permission.

-- Reduce number of credit/insurance offers through your credit report – A toll-free phone number must be included on advertisements/offers from insurance/credit companies to allow you to discontinue unsolicited contact.
+- Reduce the number of credit/insurance offers through your credit report – A toll-free phone number must be included in advertisements/offers from insurance/credit companies to allow you to discontinue unsolicited contact.
 You can choose to remove your name and address from these lists.

 - Collect damages due to violations of the Fair Credit Reporting Act – If a user of the consumer reports or provider of information to the consumer reporting agency or the consumer reporting agency violates the Fair Credit Reporting Act, you may be able to sue in state or federal court.